 You will be climbing up several high altitude passes and need to ensure that your vehicle’s clutch plates are not worn out.
 If you notice any grey smoke, noise while you press the clutch, or poor pick then it is time for you to change them.
 Another check you can do yourself is to fully press all the brakes, put your car in first gear and slowly release the clutch.
 Notice how soon the engine stalls.
 An early stall means worn out clutch plates.
 If none of this occurs, you probably do not need to change but still ask the mechanic to test the clutch plates at the time of service.

-Check condition of all the 5 tires (including the stepney).
+Next entry in the list of how to prepare your for Ladakh are the wheels and tires of your vehicles.
+Check condition of all the 5 tires (including the spare).
 If they seem worn out, get a new set.
 Steep high altitude passes, numerous water crossings, bad broken roads and sometimes no road at all requires good sturdy tires to withstand it all.
 A good way to check would be the old “One Rupee Test”.
 Take a one rupee coin and put it in the tread.
 See how deep the coin goes.
 If it didn’t go deep enough and the head of the Ashoka symbol is visible, then it is time to change the tires.
 Along with the tires, also check the rims for any possible bents.

 Get the alignment of both the wheels checked and corrected if needed.
 The one rupee test I mentioned above can also be done for wheel alignment.
 When you put the coin in the tread, the depth it gets buried in should be equal for all tires.
 If the coin is going less deeper in a particular tire, then the alignment is not right and that one particular wheel is eating more rubber.
 As a thumb rule, if it has been over 3,000 kilometers since last alignment, then best to get it checked and corrected a couple of weeks before the trip.